sondalex/dash-with-oidc/README.md

 3. In the **Role** dropdown, select **Key Vault Secrets Officer**.
    ![role-assignment](assets/key-vault-role.png)
 4. Under **Assign access to**, select **User, group, or service principal**.
-5. Add the desired user or group as a member with **read and write access** to the secrets.
+5. Add the desired user or group as a member.
 6. Click **Next** and complete the role assignment.